jamespro/timeleft/README.md

 * maybe: show different categories of time in different colors, for example, blue for clear, red for meetings, purple for breaks that might be optional, and have these stacked, so not just your free time
 * Tech: Standalone app (Electron?
 React Native?)
 * Be able to have as a component on a separate dashboard
+* Different layouts?
+  * Just available time
+  * Available time plus other types of time
+  * Available time above a line, other types below the line
+* What if able to show a week?
+How much time for each day for 7 days?